shivamjaiswal424/prometheusForTekton/README.md

 # prometheusForTekton

-Overview
+## Overview

 The run-prometheus task is designed to automate the setup and execution of Prometheus, a powerful monitoring and alerting toolkit.
 This task creates the necessary configuration for Prometheus, runs the server, and allows users to easily access the monitoring data.

-Parameters
+### Parameters

-prometheus_storage: PersistentVolumeClaim to be used for storing the Prometheus configuration and data.
+1.prometheus_storage: PersistentVolumeClaim to be used for storing the Prometheus configuration and data.

-prometheus_port: Port on which the Prometheus server will listen.
+2.prometheus_port: Port on which the Prometheus server will listen.
 Defaults to 9090.

-Workspaces
+## Workspaces

-prometheus-storage: A PersistentVolumeClaim-type workspace for storing Prometheus configuration and data.
+1.prometheus-storage: A PersistentVolumeClaim-type workspace for storing Prometheus configuration and data.

-Steps
+## Steps

-Write Configuration:

-This step creates the prometheus.yml configuration file in the specified workspace.
+### Write Configuration: This step creates the prometheus.yml configuration file in the specified workspace.

-Run Prometheus:

-This step executes the Prometheus server using the configuration provided in the previous step.
+### Run Prometheus: This step executes the Prometheus server using the configuration provided in the previous step.

-Platforms
+## Platforms

 The Task can be run on linux/amd64 platform.

-Steps to Implement
+## Steps to Implement

 1.Create the PersistentVolumeClaim: Ensure you apply the PVC before running the Task: